thombu/rabbiteasy/README.md

 ### Core

 - connection factory for long living single connections
-- intuitive producers, also for publisher confirms and transactions
+- managed simple, confirmed and transactional publishers that recover from connection loss
-- managed consumers that automatically re-attach to the broker after connection loss
+- managed consumers that recover from connection loss and re-attach to the broker

 Get it from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22rabbiteasy-core%22) and read the [documentation](https://github.com/zanox/rabbiteasy#core-1)